LiberalArtist/racket-config-tethered-experiment/README.md

 up, try `git clean -xdi`: some changes may necessitate cleaning in the `racket/` submodule, too.
 To re-run a particular step, try `make minimal`, `make layer-a`, or `make layer-b`.

-Observe that `./bogus-unused-bin-dir-a/program-a` and `./bogus-unused-bin-dir-b/program-b` are currently being created, but probably shouldn't be.